Achille44/FreeSpace2TranslationTools/README.md

 From here you can start to manually translate these files.

-If a mod you translated received an update with modified/new content, you might want to adapt you translation without starting again from scratch, so there is a feature to help you updating your translations.
+If a mod you translated received an update with modified/new content, you might want to adapt your translation without starting again from scratch, so there is a feature to help you updating your translations.

 ## How does it work?